-Standard statement: All graduates have demonstrated achievement of the learning outcomes taught and assessed during the unit/subject.
+Standard statement: All graduates have demonstrated achievement of the learning outcomes taught and assessed during the program.

-Criteria Expected information for inclusion with accreditation application/monitoring response 5.1 The relevant professional capabilities for endorsement of registration in relation to scheduled medicines and unit/subject learning outcomes are mapped to assessment tasks.
-Assessment matrix or other consolidated and comprehensive assessment design documents to demonstrate alignment and mapping of all assessment tasks, all unit/subject learning outcomes and all relevant professional capabilities.
-Detailed unit/subject profile/outline, including details of the assessment tasks for each unit of study.
-5.2 Multiple valid and reliable assessment tools, modes and sampling are used throughout the unit/subject.
+Criter ia Expected information for inclusion with accreditation application/monitoring response 5.1 All relevant professional capabilities for endorsement of registration in relation to scheduled medicines and unit/subject learning outcomes are mapped to assessment tasks.
+Assessment matrix or other consolidated and comprehensive assessment design documents to demonstrate alignment and mapping of all assessment tasks, all unit/subject learning outcomes and all professional capabilities.
+Detailed unit/subject profile/outline, including details of the assessment tasks for each unit/subject.
+A range of different assessment tools or modalities used during work-integrated learning that show how students attain the professional capabilities, including culturally safe practice.
+For each tool or modality, provide a range of deidentified examples from students across the range of performance.
+Where possible provide an example of a satisfactory or pass, and an example of unsatisfactory or fail.
+5.2 Multiple valid and reliable assessment tools, modes and sampling are used throughout the units/subjects, including evaluation of student capability through direct observation of students in the clinical and non-clinical settings.
 Details of the assessment strategy, identifying assessment tools, modes and sampling.
+Examples of implementation of formal mechanisms used to evaluate student capability in the clinical setting.
 5.3 Formal mechanisms exist that ensure assessment of student learning outcomes reflects the principles of assessment.
 Examples of the formal assessment mechanisms used to determine student competence.
 Examples of assessment review processes and their use in quality improvement outcomes.
 Examples of assessment moderation and validation, including peer validation.
 This should include the outcomes, and responses to those outcomes.
 Examples of external referencing of assessment methods including the outcomes.
-5.4 Staff assessing students are suitably experienced, prepared for the role, and hold appropriate qualifications.
+5.4 Staff assessing (including staff assessing work-integrated learning) are suitably experienced, prepared for the role, and hold appropriate qualifications.
 Staffing profile for academic staff responsible for assessment of students in the unit/subject identifying their: - academic level of appointment - role in assessment of students - fraction (full-time, part-time) and type (ongoing, contract, casual) of appointment - qualifications and/or experience relevant to their responsibilities - relevant registration status (for health practitioners), and - engagement in further learning related to their role and responsibilities.
-Details of arrangements to monitor the cultural competence of staff who assess students.